yjmantilla/sovabids/examples/README.rst

 Here we show some exemplary use cases for sovabids.

 These examples assume the folder structure of the sovabids repository (ie having the "examples" directory).
-If you plan to run these examples it is recommended that you install sovabids in the following way:
+If you plan to run these examples you should install sovabids in the following way:

 Installation for using examples
 -------------------------------